MCP Server (Legacy Version)¶

 - List all current log indexes.

-- I'm about to query logs, first show me the available indexes.
+- I'm preparing to query logs, first show me the available indexes.

 owl.log_index.get¶